wlittler/HTMLIntroductory/syllabus/03 Box Model and Floats.md

-#CSS Box Model
+# CSS Box Model

 Box Model is the term used to describe the rules and properties surrounding all HTML elements in the page.
 CSS treats each of the HMTL elements as if they reside in a box.
-The two-dimensional box contains, from the outermost layer to the innermost layer, a margin, a border, padding, and content.
-The box model is a model for adding borders and space around elements.

 ## Box model properties
 There are 4 properties to control the box model of an element.
-These are content, padding, borders and margins.
+These are dimensions, padding, borders and margins.

 ### Dimensions
 These are width and height of an element, since we are working in two dimensions.
 By default these dimensions are determined by the content, but you can control them by specifying width/height in pixels, percentage, or ems.
 You can also specify a min width/height or max width/height of an element.